 If you don’t have the device anymore

 If you’ve already parted with your device – especially if it was lost or stolen – you’ll be pleased to know it’s possible to wipe all your personal data remotely.
-Sign in to iCloud.com and select the device, then press Erase.
-Then press Remove from Account.
+Sign in to iCloud.com and select Find iPhone.
+Click All Devices, choose your iPhone, then press Erase iPhone.
+Next, press Remove from Account.
 This decouples the device from your Apple ID, and will cause it to delete any of your files left on it, too.

 Where to sell

 Lastly, perhaps the easiest option of all is to trade it back to Apple.
 You won’t get the best price, but the money can go directly towards the purchase of a new iPhone and it removes the middleman.
-For more details, it’s worth investigating Apple’s iPhone Upgrade Program if you’re in the US or its Trade Up Program if you’re in the UK.
+For more details, it’s worth investigating Apple’s iPhone Upgrade Program.

 Good luck, and happy selling!